kbase/auth2/design/anonymousTokens.md

 * Resourcing estimate is only for the auth service changes.
 * Estimated effort is ~1 week for a developer familiar with the auth codebase.
-  * Requires a lot of testing to ensure anonymous tokens don't interact negatively with the rest of the service.
+  * Requires a lot of testing to ensure ATs don't interact negatively with the rest of the service.

 ## Side Nodes